pingcap/docs/tidb-cloud/serverless-driver.md

   }
 })

-// You could also provide decoders config in execute method to override the connection config conn.execute(`select ...`, [], {
+// You could also provide decoders config in SQL level to override the decoders in connection config conn.execute(`select ...`, [], {
   decoders: {
     // ...